cloudflare/cloudflare-docs/content/turnstile/frequently-asked-questions.md

 ## Can a Turnstile token be used twice?

 No, the siteverify API will only validate a token once.
-If a token has already been checked, the siteverify API will yield an error on subsequent verification attempts indicating that a token has already been spent.
+If a token has already been checked, the siteverify API will yield an error on subsequent verification attempts indicating that a token has already been consumed.

 ## How long is a Turnstile token valid for before it is rejected by siteverify?